Jay O'Shea: Brisbane Roar

 On 28 June 2019, O'Shea left England for Australia and signed with A-League club Brisbane Roar, who were managed by former Liverpool striker Robbie Fowler.
 He settled in quickly and was named as the club's Player of the Month for October.
 He made 24 appearances before the 2019–20 season was suspended due to the COVID-19 pandemic in Australia.
-He won the club's Players’ Player of the Year award and signed a new contract in February 2021.
-Brisbane reached the elimination semi-finals of the Finals series in the 2020–21 season, where they were beaten 2–1 by Adelaide United.
+He won the club's Players' Player of the Year award and signed a new contract in February 2021.
+Brisbane reached the elimination semi-finals of the finals series in the 2020–21 season, where they were beaten 2–1 by Adelaide United.
 O'Shea was named as a substitute on the A-League Team of the Season.
 He started all 26 A-League games of the 2021–22 season and was named as an A-Leagues All Star for the game against Barcelona on 25 May.
+He was named in the PFA A-League Team of the Season for the 2022–23 campaign, having scored nine goals in 24 league games.
+He signed a two-year contract extension in December 2023.
+He was selected to play in the 2024 A-Leagues All Stars Men game against Newcastle United, which the All Stars ran out as 8–0 winners.
+He scored eight goals in 31 games during the 2023–24 campaign.
+He featured 27 times in the 2024–25 season, scoring three goals.

 International career

-O'Shea has represented the Republic of Ireland at under-19, under-21, and under-23 levels.
+O'Shea is eligible to represent Ireland or Australia when he obtains citizenship in 2024 after living in the country for 5 years.
+He has represented Ireland at under-19, under-21, and under-23 levels.
 He scored on his U21 debut on 28 March 2009, scoring the first goal in a 2–1 win over Spain U21.
-He made his one and only appearance for the under-23s on 21 October 2008, in a 2–1 loss to Belgium under-23s at Dalymount Park.
+He made his only appearance for the under-23s on 21 October 2008, in a 2–1 loss to Belgium under-23s at Dalymount Park.